F1 22

 F1 22 is a racing video game developed by Codemasters and published by EA Sports.
 It is the fifteenth entry in the F1 series by Codemasters.
 The game holds an official licence of the 2022 Formula One and Formula 2 championships.
 The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 1 July.
 It also made its debut on EA's Origin platform as their main platform, which is also playable in the EA Desktop app, as well as the Epic Games Store.
 In previous entries, Steam was the only platform available for PC players.
 The game was delisted in March 2024 following the announcement of the forthcoming F1 24.

 The game received mostly positive reviews from critics, with most user criticism aimed at the lack of innovation compared to previous titles and the new "F1 Life" mode, as well as the revised in-game vehicle handling model which caused controversy over its new traction system, linked to the real-life regulation change Formula 1 saw for the 2022 season.

+Nyck de Vries does not appear in the game at Williams, having deputised for Alex Albon at the Italian Grand Prix.
+Nico Hülkenberg is in the game, but does not race for Aston Martin after replacing a COVID-struck Sebastian Vettel at the Bahrain and Saudi Arabian Grand Prix.